 Sarah Mixter, Community Manager

-Sarah is the Community Manager at NC IDEA where she oversees operations and logistics for Groundwork Labs, SoarTriangle and the NC IDEA grant programs.
-Sarah coordinates speakers and experts to help startups succeed in North Carolina, as well as plan events and manage the NC IDEA office.
+Sarah is the Community Manager at NC IDEA where she oversees NC IDEA ENGAGE, as well as operations and logistics for other Foundation programs.
+Sarah coordinates speakers and experts to help startups succeed in North Carolina, as well as plans Foundation events.

 Sarah has 5 years of experience planning and managing logistics for a variety of events, including performing arts events, receptions, dinners and lectures with high profile guests and artists.
 Before working at NC IDEA, Sarah directed front of house operations and managed event logistics for over 200 yearly events at Memorial Hall, Gerrard Hall and Historic Playmaker’s Theater on the University of North Carolina at Chapel Hill campus.
 Sarah also participated in the planning and execution of university events, including commencement ceremonies, VIP receptions and student group performances.
 During this time, she completed Venue Management School through The International Association of Venue Managers and managed a staff of 50 student ushers.